phatak-dev/blog/_posts/2017-02-17-scaling-spark-with-kubernetes-part-3.md

 The below are the major differences are

- * replicas - We can create multiple instances of the pod using this.
+ * **replicas** - We can create multiple instances of the pod using this.
 As we need only instance here we are specifying as the 1.

- * template - This holds the template for the pod.
+ * **template** - This holds the template for the pod.
 This information is same whatever we specified in the pod definition.

-You can access the complete file on [github](https://github.com/phatak-dev/blog/blob/master/code/KubernetesExamples/nginxdeployment.yaml)
+You can access the complete file on [github](https://github.com/phatak-dev/blog/blob/master/code/KubernetesExamples/nginxdeployment.yaml).

 ### Running the deployment

 Use the below command to run the deployment